Chris Curl Home: 301/229-4537

 • Design and implementation of ChartFax/Email, an automated faxing and emailing system.

-• Softmed/3M is a Microsoft Solution Provider and therefore relies heavily on Microsoft technologies.
+• Softmed is a Microsoft Solution Provider and therefore relies heavily on Microsoft technologies.

-• All production systems are developed using Microsoft Visual Studio
+• All production systems were developed using Visual C++ v5.0 (migrated to 6.0).

-• All COM components (about 150 in all) were developed using C++/ATL.
+• All COM components (about 150 in all) were developed using ATL.

 • All COM components were tested using Visual Basic.

-• All data is stored in Microsoft SQL Server databases.
+• All data is stored in MS SQL Server v6.5 databases (migrated to 7.0).

 • Database access is accomplished using ADO, MFC, or straight ODBC calls as necessary.